archatelain/code-for-eco-532/poly.md

 ### Putting the Pieces Together

-We've done a bunch of scripts, let's wrap all these do-files into a "main.do":
+We've done a bunch of scripts. <span style="color:#59afe1"> To automate the replication of results, let's wrap all these do-files into a "main.do": </span>

 ```
 clear all